 And here are five things to be sure to do:

-– Start a folder so you can keep track of all the paperwork and handouts you will receive as part of the evaluation (and possibly intervention) process.
+3. Start a folder so you can keep track of all the paperwork and handouts you will receive as part of the evaluation (and possibly intervention) process.
 This will make life so much easier for you and it will keep your brain organized as you meet with an assortment of people whose names and titles will escape you as soon as they exit your front door.
-You can get a basic folder from the grocery store for less than a quarter and, since we all go to some sort of grocery store, there’s really no excuse.
-On the day of my first meeting with our service coordinator, I had absolutely no idea where I had put the paperwork she had mailed to me and specifically asked me to make sure I had filled out for her when she arrived.
-Mommy brain to the max.
+You can get a basic folder from the grocery store for less than a quarter, so there’s really no excuse.
+On the day of my first meeting with our therapy service coordinator, I had absolutely no idea where I had put the paperwork she had mailed to me and specifically asked me to make sure I had filled out for her when she arrived.
+Sleep-deprived mommy brain to the max.
+I felt so stupid!
 I searched and searched and panicked and rushed around the apartment and then, 15 minutes before her arrival, I found it sitting neatly in a very logical spot over by the mail.
 Doh!
-Don’t make the same mistake as I did.
+Don’t make the same mistake I did.
 Get a folder.
 Label it.
 Put it somewhere you’ll remember.
 You’ll be glad you did.

 I hope this list is helpful and, hey, if you know of someone who could use this info, please pass it along!